digisixty/digisixty/README.md

 ## What I'm into right now

 - LLM-powered tooling — not the chatbot kind, the boring useful kind
-- Getting better at infrastructure (the AWS console still scares me sometimes, and I think that's healthy)
+- Mentoring devs out of the "rewrite everything" phase
+- Trying to keep our infra boring on purpose
-- Trying to write less code per feature
+- Writing less code per feature

 ---